pwintz/pwintz.github.io/_posts/2023-01-09-choosing-mathematical-symbols.md

 # References
 [1] Norman E. Steenrod, Paul R. Halmos, Menahem M. Schiffer, and Jean A. Dieudonné, _How to Write Mathematics_.
 1973.
+[2] N. J. Higham, Handbook of writing for the mathematical sciences, 2nd ed.
+Philadelphia: Society for Industrial and Applied Mathematics, 1998.